long-distance landlord

 Leasing & Move-In

 Collect the first month’s rent, last month’s rent (if allowed), and security deposit electronically.
-PayPal, Venmo, or online rent collection services are all viable options.
+PayPal, Venmo, or online rent collection apps are all viable options.

 Use a (state-specific!) lease agreement package with e-signatures, or import the document to PandaDoc.